Smithsonian/QSubGen/README.md

   changed some of the popup help text improved the cpu time validation 999 to 29:23:59 (00:00:00, 2:65, ... are now invalid)

+Jun 12 2015

+  fixed s_cpu=XXX specification (SSS or H:M:S) parsed from [[D:]H:]M
+  fixed 30:00:00 (30d to be valid)
+  changed display of command to be inside a <pre> since &nbsp; --> ascii 240 needed to translate < and & to &lt; and &amp; in the command section to appear OK and not be globbed/converted to html - are those the only two? use FileSave.js to save the file after converting to a blob.